-When writing learning objectives, you want to use Bloom's taxonomy.
-You want to ensure that you are using the correct verbs and you are as specific as possible.
+When you are writing learning objectives, you want to use Bloom's taxonomy.
+You want to ensure that you are using the right verbs and you are as specific as possible.
 Try and avoid using verbs such as “understand” or “familiar with” and replace them with more specific and action-oriented verbs.

 “ Ada, please come in front of the class and understand workspace safety tools” - we can see that this would not work!:)

 “Ada, please come in front of the class and describe the main workspace safety tools”